mckennapsean/dissertation/content/03-framework.md

 activity.

+![
+  Two types of design methods.
+  For visualization design, these methods are typically generative (divergent) or evaluative (convergent) in nature as visualization artifacts get created and justified.
+Design decisions play a critical role in this process to select and winnow different visualization artifacts.
+](figures/daf/design-methods.pdf){#fig:genoreval width="100%"}

 The design activity framework further characterizes the methods based on two spectrums.
 First, generative methods can be used _narrowly to broadly_.
 For example, a novice visualization designer may narrowly consider only a single